zhihanyang2022/tf2-hiro/README.md

+Please note that this repo is mostly copied from [ant_repo](https://github.com/P-Schumacher/ant_repo).

 # Implementation of HIRO: Data-Efficient Hierarchical Reinforcement Learning
 This repository implements the HIRO algorithm for Hierarchical Reinforcement Learning on the original AntMaze environment as presented by Ofir Nachum (Data-Efficient Hierarchical Reinforcement Learning, 2018)